Salt & Wind Travel

 A few Naples Italy foods you might encounter in the streets include:

-• Cuoppo: The local love for all things fried food and seafood meets in cuoppo, which is a paper cone filled fried food (usually fried fish).
+• Cuoppo: The local love for all things fried food and seafood meets in cuoppo, which is a paper cone-filled fried food (usually fried fish).

 • Panzerotti: You’ll see panzerotti, which are essentially fried mini “calzone” or calzones.
-As such you’ll see them also called calzoni fritti (“fried calzones”) or pizze fritte (“fried pizzas”) This Naples Italy food is often stuffed with mozzarella and tomato sauce but can sometimes be found with other fillings too, making it a quick filling meal.
+As such, you’ll see them also called calzoni fritti (“fried calzones”) or pizze fritte (“fried pizzas”).
+This Naples Italy food is often stuffed with mozzarella and tomato sauce but can sometimes be found with other fillings too, making it a quick filling meal.

 • Frittatina: Frittata di pasta (aka frittatina) is fried pasta and a way to eat your pasta dish in a rush.
-However, it has more humble origins as it actually started as a food found in impoverished people’s homes.
+However, it has more humble origins as it started as a food found in impoverished people’s homes.
 Instead of throwing away leftover pasta, it was mixed with eggs and baked.
 The result is a hearty, filling, pasta dish that doesn’t require a fork or a bowl.
 While it started as a working-class food, today it’s considered a dish in its own right and served throughout the city.

 • Pizza a Portafoglio: To us, “pizza a portafoglio” is something only a busy Neapolitan could have invented.
-It’s a pizza, but where the pizza dough is folded four times, for easy and quick eating.
-“Portafoglio” means wallet, in Italian, and the dish is so named because folded pizza resembles a wallet.
+It’s a pizza, but where the pizza dough is folded four times for easy and quick eating.
+“Portafoglio” means wallet in Italian, and the dish is so named because folded pizza resembles a wallet.

 Struffoli